-We have audited the statutory financial statements of Massachusetts Catholic Self-Insurance Group, Inc. (the "Group"), which comprise the statutory statements of admitted assets, liabilities, and policyholders surplus as of March 31, 2023 and 2022, and the related statutory statements of operations, changes in policyholders' surplus, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the statutory financial statements of Massachusetts Catholic Self-Insurance Group, Inc. (the "Group"), which comprise the statutory statements of admitted assets, liabilities, and surplus as of March 31, 2024 and 2023, and the related statutory statements of income and changes in surplus, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying statutory financial statements present fairly, in all material respects, the financial position of the Group as of March 31, 2023 and 2022, and the results of its operations and its cash flows for the years then ended in accordance with the basis of accounting described in Note 2.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the admitted assets, liabilities, and surplus of the Group as of March 31, 2024 and 2023, and the results of its operations and its cash flows for the years then ended in accordance with the basis of accounting described in Note 2.